M66B/FairEmail/FAQ.md

 To use Outlook with two factor authentication enabled, you need to create an app password.
 See [here](https://support.microsoft.com/en-us/help/12409/microsoft-account-app-passwords-two-step-verification) for the details.

-Unfortunately, Outlook doesn't support OAuth for IMAP/SMTP connections, so there is no other way.
+Unfortunately, Outlook doesn't properly support OAuth for IMAP/SMTP connections, so there is no other way.

 <a name="faq15"></a>